 If a pupil talks to any member of staff about any risks to their safety or wellbeing the staff member will let the child know that they will have to pass the information on – staff are not allowed to keep secrets.

 The member of staff should write up their conversation as soon as possible on the school’s CPOMs system.
 Staff should make this a matter of priority.
 The record should include the name of the member of staff; the date, and should also detail where the disclosure was made and who else was present.
 The record should be forwarded to the DSL.
-School to review, add and amend to reflect its individual context and approaches.
+Any notes taken during the disclosure are to be signed, dated and scanned into CPOMS.
+The original copy must then be given to a DSL for filing in the safeguarding locked cabinet.

 Notifying Parents

 The School will normally seek to discuss any concerns about a pupil with their parents.
-This must be handled sensitively and normally the DSL/DDSL will make contact with the parent in the event of a concern, suspicion or disclosure.
-School to review, add and amend to reflect its individual context and approaches.
+This must be handled sensitively and normally the DSL/DDSL will make contact with the parent in the event of a concern, suspicion or disclosure

 However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children’s MASH e.g. familial sexual abuse.